youssef-george/Everlast-HR-System/PROJECT_DOCUMENTATION.md

   - Quick access to all tickets requiring attention

 - **Manager Dashboard:**
-  - Product Owner and Admin overview of all tickets
+  - Technical Support and Admin overview of all tickets
   - Statistics: Total, Open, In Progress, Resolved, Closed tickets
   - Critical and high-priority ticket tracking
   - Advanced filtering capabilities